Actipro/WPF-Controls/Documentation/topics/bars/controls/control-basics.md

 When a button is in a ribbon with [Simplified layout mode](../ribbon-features/layout-and-density.md) active, it will fall back to using its small image if a medium image is not available.

-#### Fallback Images
+#### Fallback Label and Images

+If an image is not defined and is vital to the normal appearance of the control, a fallback display mechanism can occur, primarily in buttons.

+In many cases, a missing image for small and medium variant size buttons will result in the label being displayed instead.

-If an image is not defined and is vital to the appearance of the control, such as when within the ribbon's [quick access toolbar](../ribbon-features/quick-access-toolbar.md) or when the control is a collapsed ribbon group, then a default fallback image will be used.
+In other cases, such as when the control is within the ribbon's [quick access toolbar](../ribbon-features/quick-access-toolbar.md) or when the control is a collapsed ribbon group, then a default fallback image will be used.

 ![Screenshot](../images/fallback-image.png)